HarmanPreet-Singh-XYT/blendeye/DEVPOST_SUBMISSION.md

 ---

-## 🧗 Challenges We Ran Into
+## 🧗 Challenges I Ran Into

 1. **Visual Drift in Multi-Shot Video Sequences**: Generative video models excel at single 4–8 second takes, but multi-shot scenes quickly degrade in consistency.
-We engineered `video_sequencer.py` with OpenCV/PIL to extract the exact last frame of Shot $N$ and feed it as the image conditioning anchor into Veo 3.1 for Shot $N+1$, while locking each shot to an immutable continuity bible.
+I engineered `video_sequencer.py` with OpenCV/PIL to extract the exact last frame of Shot $N$ and feed it as the image conditioning anchor into Veo 3.1 for Shot $N+1$, while locking each shot to an immutable continuity bible.
 2. **Preventing AI Omniscience "Leakage"**: LLMs inherently want to anticipate answers.
 When an interrogator asks leading questions (*"Did Elena take the keys?"*), unconstrained models hallucinate the twist.
-By explicitly querying ClickHouse for negative knowledge (`event_type = 'unaware_of'`), we grounded Gemini to react with genuine suspicion, dismissing future spoilers as absurd hearsay.
+By explicitly querying ClickHouse for negative knowledge (`event_type = 'unaware_of'`), I grounded Gemini to react with genuine suspicion, dismissing future spoilers as absurd hearsay.
 3. **MCP Toolset Orchestration**: Wiring the official `mcp-clickhouse` server over stdio into Google ADK within a FastAPI runtime required precise protocol alignment to ensure zero-latency tool dispatch during agent streaming.

 ---

-## 🏆 Accomplishments That We're Proud Of
+## 🏆 Accomplishments That I'm Proud Of

 * **The "Scrubbing Revelation"**: Dragging the timeline slider from `00:34:00` to `00:52:00` and watching Marcus transition from defending his bag to realizing he has been betrayed in sub-2ms.
 * **Pixel-Anchored Chained Veo Video**: Successfully linking consecutive Veo 3.1 shots with character and environmental continuity.